Welcome!

 Biography

-Before joining the Technical University of Denmark I was a post-doctoral researcher at the Center for Applied Mathematics, Cornell University where I was fortunate to be mentored by Austin Benson, Jon Kleinberg and Steven Strogatz.
+Before joining the IT University of Copenhagen, I was a Carlsberg Foundation Fellow at the Technical University of Denmark.
+Before that, I was a post-doctoral researcher at the Center for Applied Mathematics, Cornell University where I was fortunate to be mentored by Austin Benson, Jon Kleinberg and Steven Strogatz.
 I was part of Statens Serum Institut's expert group on mathematical modeling of COVID-19 during the reopening of Denmark in the spring and summer of 2020.
 I obtained my Ph.D. in Physics of Complex Systems from the Niels Bohr Institute in 2020.
 My Ph.D. supervisors were Joachim Mathiesen and Mogens H. Jensen.

 News